EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

-  iAutoReloadClipSizeThreshold - weapons whose magazine is this size or below will reload automatically. bAutoWeaponsPlayEmptyClipSound - play the empty clip sound when the clip is emptied for automatic weapons bAutoWeaponsOnly - keep automatically reloading semi-fire weapons
+  iAutoReloadClipSizeThreshold - weapons whose magazine is this size or below will reload automatically. bAutoWeaponsPlayEmptyClipSound - play the empty clip sound when the clip is emptied for automatic weapons bAutoWeaponsOnly - keep automatically reloading semi-fire weapons bReloadWhenFiringWithEmptyClip - reload when trying to fire with an empty clip

 bNoStartMenuDLCPopup
 Removes the "Loading extra content..." pop-up at the start menu.

 bUseWASDAsArrowKeys
 Allows use of WASD keys in menus, and space to accept - will not function if the keys conflict with menu key-binds.
-Also adds a hotkey "TAB" to close any menus excluding Dialog.
+Also adds a hotkey "TAB" to close any menus excluding Dialogue.
 Options (Menu WASD):
   bOldMenuWASD - makes WASD buttons always act as arrow keys even if they would conflict with vanilla key-bindings bAlwaysAllowWASD - always allow WASD movement keys by ignoring WASD+E XML menu hotkeys